Diamond chair

 The Diamond Chair is a chair designed by Harry Bertoia in 1952.

 Diamond chair is made with welded steel with rods in polished or satin chrome, or bonded rilsan, a very durable adhesive-fused nylon-dipped finish.
 Scratch, chip, and chemical resistant.
 All wire seating includes glides.
-Cushions are secured to chair with lock-snaps.
-Full covers are stretched over the wire seat basket and attach to seat basket with hooks.
+Cushions are secured to the chair with lock snaps.
+Full covers are stretched over the wire seat basket and attach to the seat basket with hooks.

 Bertoia said about the chairs: "They are mainly made of air, like sculpture.
 Space passes right through them."